-A student may withhold directory information by notifying the office of the registrar or the campus administrative office in writing no later than the 15th day after the first day of the term in which the student is enrolled.
+A student may withhold directory information by notifying the office of the registrar in writing no later than the 15th day after the first day of the term in which the student is enrolled.
 Requests for nondisclosure will be honored by the university until removed by the student.